hotschedules/gettingstarted/docs/Mobile API/appStorage.md

 email.
 This is simple key-value storage.
 But value can be a string, a binary data and a file.
 The length of value limited only by the size of free memory.

+All keys which saved to **App Storage** are bound to the active user.
+For example, if you create the key "test1" with some data under the first user, different user can not read or replace this key.

+**App Storage** contains two separate storages with different types:

+* *Private App Storage* (This is default storage)

+	The keys in the private storage are bound to the active application.
+Different application doesn't have access to this keys.

+	To work with this storage developer can use `appStorage` object.
+* *Shared App Storage*

+	All applications have access to this storage.
+If *application1* creates the key, *application2* can read/replace/delete this key.

+	To work with shared storage developer can use `appStorage.shared` object.

+All methods except `deleteAll` available at both objects.

 #### Key naming convention